globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 All of these styles will of course be rendered with DPI awareness and HiDPI support out of the box!

+This API is functional and immutable, meaning that the methods on the `StyleDelegate` object will return a new `StyleDelegate` object with the corresponding `Style` properties changed.
+This makes it easy to compose `Styler` lambdas to combine different styles for different components.

+Also note that all `Styler` lambdas are executed eagerly every time a Swing component is painted.
+So feel free to use any kind of logic in your `Styler` lambdas to dynamically change the style of a component based on its state.
+The `StyleDelegate` also exposes the current component through the `component()` method, so you can use it to query the component's state and properties (like for example checking if a toggle button is selected or not and then styling according to that information).

 ## Harvesting Fruit ##

-The final step in mastering Swing-Tree are animations.
+The final step in mastering SwingTree are animations.
-Yes you heard me right, Swing-Tree supports animations and advanced custom rendering for all Swing components out of the box!
+Yes you read that right, SwingTree supports animations and advanced custom rendering for all Swing components out of the box!